apache/paimon/docs/content/how-to/writing-tables.md

 ## Overwriting a Partition

-For partitioned tables, Table Store supports overwriting a partition.
+For partitioned tables, Paimon supports overwriting a partition.

 {{< tabs "insert-overwrite-partitioned-example" >}}